Europe’s first circular economy factory for vehicles: Renault

 In the next few decades the global healthcare industry is predicted to both expand and evolve.
 This shift will be driven by an array of factors, such as demographic changes in developing markets, technological advances, and improved understanding of the causes of positive health outcomes.

 Many aspects of healthcare delivery are very resource intense and generate large volumes of waste.
-For example, hospitals produce approx. 13 kg waste per bed per day, of which 15-25% is hazardous waste.
+For example, hospitals produce approximately 0.5 kg waste per bed per day, globally.
 The US healthcare system wastes more than USD 760 billion each year, due to overmedication, unnecessary services, and inefficient care delivery.

 As the global healthcare sector faces up to the next few decades — both serving an increase in patients as well as grappling with the many different environmental and social challenges — circular innovation can help shape healthcare solutions that simultaneously improve lives and access to care, while also protecting the planet.